Understanding Child Loss is Impossible for a Parent Who Has Never Experienced It

 “…Says the Holy One, Blessed be He, ‘If I punish them, the pain is Mine’…” (The Palm Tree of Devorah, chapter1, section4)

-Thus, no one really knows the pain of an individual except G-d Himself.
-The father who lost his daughter can relate to my pain at some level but he still is unable to know my particular pain and anguish because he’s not me.
+Thus, no one really knows the pain of child loss except G-d Himself.
+We are all His children.
+The parent who lost his daughter can relate to my pain at some level but he still is unable to know my particular pain and anguish because he’s not me.
 Just as my grief penetrates to my very essense, so too, my pain at some spiritual level affects G-d as well because I’m a part of Him.
 So I wasn’t really mourning alone.
 G-d was right there mourning with me.
 It’s as if G-d is saying to me ‘I know this hurts, but I had to do it for the good.
 I feel sad with you’.

 One of the most well known Chassidic leaders, Rabbi Levi Yitzchak of Berditchev (1740-1809), has a novel insight on how to make our prayers more effective.
 We normally think of praying to G-d, but we really should be praying for G-d.
 When asking that G-d fill our needs, we can turn our prayer around to pray for G-d’s needs.
 For example, if I ask someone to build a house, I have to supply him with the tools he needs to do the job.
 What does G-d need?
 He needs us to make a dwelling place for Him in this physical world by performing his mitzvos and doing acts of kindness.
 Only then can His presence be openly revealed.
 So, He has to give us the means to accomplish this task.